soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-312.4 Periodic replacement of smoke alarms.* ::

-Smoke alarms required pursuant to section 907.2 of the New York City building code or sections 27-978, 27-979, 27-980 and 27-981 of the 1968 building code shall be replaced when the time elapsed since the installation of such alarm exceeds the manufacturer's suggested useful life of the alarm.
+Smoke alarms required pursuant to section 907.2 of the New York city building code or sections 27-978, 27-979, 27-980 and 27-981 of the 1968 building code shall be replaced when the time elapsed since the installation of such alarm exceeds the manufacturer's suggested useful life of the alarm.

-Exception: A smoke alarm installed prior to the effective date of this section and whose end of useful life is not known shall be replaced with an alarm that complies with section 28-312.5 within 7 years after the effective date of this section.
+Exception: A smoke alarm installed before April 1, 2014 and whose end of useful life is not known shall be replaced with an alarm that complies with section 28-312.5 by no later than April 1, 2021.